HowestDAE/DAE14-Jeroen-Denayer/README.md

 ## Class structure

 ### Object composition
-Madeline.h contains a MultiSpriteSheet pointer, fully manages the creation updates during its lifetime and deletion of this object.
+Madeline.h contains a MultiSpriteSheet pointer, fully manages the creation, updates during its lifetime and deletion of this object.

 ### Inheritance
 MultiSpriteSheet.h inherits from SpriteSheet.h.
 This MultiSpriteSheet class makes use of the protected data members and the draw function of the SpriteSheet class.
 As well as overriding the Update() method.